 At the invitation of the Freedom Cartoonists Foundation, the Nobel Peace laureates Maria Ressa and Dmitry Muratov joined us in Geneva to celebrate World Press Freedom Day and editorial cartooning.
 A magic moment…

 “Are we entering a world where humor becomes impossible?” asks Chappatte in this impassioned speech in response to The New York Times banning political cartoons.
-His conclusion: “When political pressure meets political correctness, freedom of speech perishes”.
-Recorded at TED Summit 2019 in Edinburgh.
+It was voted "Best talk" at TED Summit 2019 in Edinburgh...
+READ MORE

 All my professional life, I have been driven by the conviction that the unique freedom of political cartooning entails a great sense of responsibility.
 But something happened...